iTsingalis/AdaCubic/README.md

 # AdaCubic  🚀
-Implementation of paper: "*AdaCubic: An Adaptive Cubic Regularization Optimizer for Deep Learning*", submitted in TMLR 2025.
+Implementation of the paper: "*[AdaCubic: An Adaptive Cubic Regularization Optimizer for Deep Learning](https://openreview.net/forum?id=pZBQ7J37lk)*", published in TMLR 2026, by
+Ioannis Tsingalis and Constantine Kotropoulos and Corentin Briat.

 ## Paper Abstract